minprog/uva-prog-ai/20 Problem sets/30 Breakout!/10 Breakout!.md

    off slowly.
 But, as soon as you thought you were getting the hang of things, the program sped up, making life just a bit more exciting.
-The applet version implements this feature by doubling the horizontal velocity of the ball the seventh time it hits the paddle, figuring that’s the time the player is growing complacent.
+The applet version implements this feature by doubling the horizontal velocity of the ball the seventh time it hits the paddle, figuring that's the time the player is growing complacent.
 * *Keep score.* You could easily keep score, generating points for each brick.
 In the arcade game, bricks were more valuable higher up in the array, so that you got more points for red bricks than cyan bricks.
-You could display the score underneath the paddle, since it won’t get in the way there.
+You could display the score underneath the paddle, since it won't get in the way there.
 * *Use your imagination.* What else have you always wanted a game like this to do?

 ## Submit